KarMiles/hotel-maintenance/README.md

 ### Scope

 In first release the scope is to deliver mechanisms to:
-- Report new issues.
+- Report a new issues / open maintenance ticket.
 - Enquire about specific rooms.
-- Change status of a ticket from open to closed.
+- Close tickets.
 - See all maintenance tickets with a brief summary.
 - Notify Leader of the Maintenance Team about new issues by email.
-- Store tickets in a Google Worksheet.
+- Store tickets in a Google worksheet.
-- Grant access only to user with correct login credentials.
+- Grant access only to users with correct login credentials.

 In future releases further expansion of functionality would be considered:
 - Various levels of user access.